5 Statistical inference

 5.6.1 Newey-West

 The White (1980) approach was generalized by Newey and West (1987) to give a covariance matrix estimator robust to both heteroskedasticity and serial correlation.
-While the Newey-West procedure was developed in the context of a single time series, Gow et al. (2010) show it is frequently applied in panel data settings, and in such settings is predicated on cross-sectional independence.
-Gow et al. (2010) assess the performance of Newey-West in the presence of both cross-sectional and time-series dependence, and find that it produces misspecified test statistics with even modest levels of cross-sectional dependence.
+While the Newey-West procedure was developed in the context of a single time series, Gow et al. (2010) show it is frequently applied in panel data settings, where its use is predicated on cross-sectional independence.
+Assessing the performance of Newey-West in the presence of both cross-sectional and time-series dependence, Gow et al. (2010) find that it produces misspecified test statistics with even modest levels of cross-sectional dependence.

 5.6.2 Fama-MacBeth